Flat tire: Bicycles

-Dangers of changing a flat tire
+Dangers of a flat tire

 Motorists stranded by a flat tire face a number of hazards.

 The most common hazard is from the passing traffic.
 Especially if the tire is on the side closer to the road, the motorist is at risk of getting hit by a passing car.
 If the motorist is unable to pull over to a place where the tire being changed is on the opposite side from the moving traffic, he may be directly in the path of or just inches away from passing cars.
 Even if some type of warning is placed on the road, a motorist not fully attentive may not be able to avoid the situation.

 Some motorists, especially those with less physical strength, may risk injury while attempting to change a tire.
 Often, lug nuts are bolted very tightly to the wheel, and tires themselves are quite heavy.

 While the use of a run-flat tire can prevent these problems, some run-flat tires have other inherent flaws that make them less appealing.

-Run Flat Tire
+Run-flat tire

 A run-flat tire is a pneumatic vehicle tire designed to resist the effects of deflation when punctured, allowing the vehicle to continue to be driven at reduced speeds for limited distances.
 First developed by tire manufacturer Michelin in the 1930s, run-flat tires were introduced to the public market in the 1980s.
 They have increased in popularity over time.
 One type of run-flat tires uses a substance called tire mousse.